jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Catapult Spider/Module Wow/module_wow.md

 - Calls into offset 0 of the decrypted buffer, which is expected to hold executable shellcode after decryption
 - If execution fails, a signal will be raised (like SIGILL or illegal instruction)

-## Approach?
+## Approach
-- all we know about the encrypted buffer is, that its supposed to be callable shellcode and that it is decrypted using XOR with key string
+- We know about the encrypted buffer, that it's supposed to be executable shellcode and that it is decrypted using XOR with a key string.
-- what do we know of encrypted shellcode? likely has a function prologue, epilogue
+- What do we expect of executable shellcode?
+It likely has a proper function prologue and epilogue.
-- shellcode might contain null bytes, revealing parts of the flag
+- The shellcode might contain null bytes, revealing parts of the flag.

 ### So what does code_enc @ 0x40a0 consist of with code_enc_len = 196?
 Dump 196 bytes of data *code_enc* @ 0x40a0